CODERS-BAY/skilldiary-database-frenkiboi20/SkillDiary.md

 when building algorithms it would be beneficial to get a little more input.
 I am very happy that I like Java, otherwise I would be left behind.

+## Wednesday, September 9th, 2020

+Unfortunately I wasn't in the class yesterday - family problems!

+I couldn't be there when the trainer modeled a cinema.
+I wasn't present at the following hotel either.
+At the moment my knowledge of databases is great limited.
+It's a shame, because I'm really interested in the subject.
+I have to see if I can still follow the lessons.